bcgov/ols-geocoder/physical-address-conceptual-model.md

 A physical address is the compound name of a site and its coordinate location and can take the form of a civic address, an non-civic address, or an intersection address.
 Even though it has a coordinate location, a physical address is a data type, not a geographic feature.

-A site is any geographic feature that may be assigned a civic number.
+A site is any geographic feature that is connected to a road.
 Examples include house, cabin, building, building complex, empty lot, RV park, manufactured home park, race-track, stadium, golf course, industrial plant, bandshell, hospital, university, recreation centre, place of worship, campground, motel, park entrance or washroom, water tower, municipal pumping station, hydro sub-station, unit within a building, and building within a complex.

 ## Civic Address Data Type